publiclab/inline-markdown-editor/README.md

 Make changes to the files in the `/src/` directory, then run `grunt build` to compile into `/dist/inlineMarkdownEditor.js`.
 This will use `grunt-browserify` to concatenate and include any node modules named in `require()` statements.
 You'll then be able to try it out in `/examples/index.html`.
 Run `grunt` and leave it running to build as you go.

+## Installation Guide

+## Pre-requisites
+* A Laptop :)
+* NodeJS

+To install [NodeJS](https://nodejs.org).
+A detailed instruction on installing node and npm is available in the [documentation](https://nodejs.org/en/docs/).

+* After installing nodejs, then comes running and installation of grunt. npm run `npm install` from root directory :)

+This repository `inline-markdown-editor` uses grunt - the JavaScript task runner - for compilation of the modules.

+## grunt installation

+To install grunt run `npm install -g grunt-cli`.
+You may have to use `sudo` for root privileges.
+Make changes to the files in the `/src/` directory.
+Run `grunt build` to compile into `/dist/inlineMarkdownEditor.js`.
+This will use `grunt-browserify` to concatenate and include any node modules named in `require()` statements.
+You can try out in `/examples/index.html`.
+ Run `grunt`.
+ You are all set.
+Happy contributing :)

 ## Tests

 Tests are set up with Jasmine, and can be run with `npm test`.